Skip to main content

 She didn't ask for love.

-She asked for simple things.
+She craved the simple things.

-For to be out in the sun, to walk amid people without the fear of getting an infection that could risk her life.
+For her to be out in the sun, to walk amid people without the fear of getting an infection that could risk her life.

 To feel the hair on her head.
-To have her thick eyebrows back.

 Health and happiness is what she craved for.